-The Panther Academic Center for Excellence (PACE) is located on the 2nd floor of the Lewis Library and offers a variety of support services including: Study Halls - led by faculty, Academic Coaching - virtual and in-person Faculty Development Events, Student Testing Center - for those needing accommodations or make-up testing, and First Year Experience Activities.
-PACE is led by Steve Kenner, Director.
+The Panther Academic Center for Excellence (PACE) is located on the first floor of the Callaway Academic Building (CAB) and offers a variety of support services to include: Faculty Led Study Halls, Academic Coaching, Faculty Development Events, Testing Center for students needing accommodations, and Cornerstone Activities.
+PACE is led by Dr. Maranah Sauter, Interim Director, and Lauren Hill, Coordinator.
 If you have questions or need to contact the PACE office, please email PACE@lagrange.edu or call 706-880-8652.

-STATEMENT ON COLLEGIATE ENRICHMENT REQUIREMENTS
+STATEMENT ON CULTURAL ENRICHMENT REQUIREMENTS

-Because the intellectual opportunities during one's college years are exceptionally rich, and because exposure to a variety of experiences, and participation in a lively collegial atmosphere, during one's intellectually formative years, are vital to the concept of a liberal education, LaGrange College is dedicated to assisting in this enrichment by requiring all students to accumulate a prescribed number of Collegiate Enrichment programs - lectures, presentations, events, performances, recitals, etc. As the academic year progresses, the CE calendar on the college web site provides the most up-to-date listing of CE events, showing new events added throughout the year.
+Because the intellectual and cultural opportunities during one's college years are exceptionally rich, and because exposure to a variety of cultural experiences, and participation in a lively collegial atmosphere, during one's intellectually formative years, are vital to the concept of a liberal education, LaGrange College is dedicated to assisting in this enrichment by requiring all students to accumulate a prescribed number of Cultural Enrichment programs - lectures, presentations, events, performances, recitals, etc. As the academic year progresses, the CE calendar on the college web site provides the most up-to-date listing of CE events, showing new events added throughout the year.